CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Related Work

-\myparagraph{Graph-based indexes} Some notable previous works for graph-based indexes include~\cite{mplk14_nsw, my20_hnsw, nsg, hd16_fanng, diskann}.
-We introduce graph-based indexes in more detail in~\autoref{section:preliminaries} and refer the readers to~\cite{vldb21_survey} for a more comprehensive review.
+\myparagraph{Graph-based indexes} In addition to the previous graph-based indexes that we discussed already~\cite{mplk14_nsw, my20_hnsw, nsg, hd16_fanng, diskann}, the recent work \sysname{eXNG}~\cite{extended_neighborhood_graph} makes the observation that connecting nodes with their intermediate near neighbors improves the graph.
+This observation is similar to the intuition for \algoname{GuidedBridgeBuild}.
+However, \sysname{eXNG} still focuses on the static setting.
+We refer readers to~\cite{vldb21_survey} for a more comprehensive review of graph-based indexes.

-\myparagraph{Dynamic indexes} Fully-dynamic ANN indexes that maintain high recall under updates are less studied.
-Using different techniques for static ANNS mentioned above in the fully-dynamic setting induces different challenges than the ones addressed in this paper for graph-based ANN indexes.
-Naively applying static space-partition and LSH-based solutions in dynamic settings by inserting or deleting points into/from the partition or hash bucket creates partition/bucket imbalance problems.
-This can degrade the efficiency of the index and may exacerbate the partition/bucket boundary issues discussed above, which worsens the recall. \sysname{SPFresh}~\cite{spfresh} uses dynamic rebalancing (based on space-partitioning) to solve this problem to obtain a dynamic version of the disk-oriented clustering-based index \sysname{SPANN}~\cite{spann}.
+\myparagraph{Dynamic indexes} Fully-dynamic ANNS indexes that maintain high recall under updates are less studied.
+Using different techniques for static ANNS mentioned above in the fully-dynamic setting introduces different challenges from the ones addressed in this paper for graph-based ANNS indexes.
+Naively applying static space-partition and LSH-based solutions in the dynamic setting by inserting points into or deleting points from the partition or hash bucket creates partition/bucket imbalance problems.
+This can degrade the efficiency of the index and may exacerbate the boundary issue discussed above, which worsens the recall. \sysname{SPFresh}~\cite{spfresh} uses dynamic rebalancing (based on space partitioning) to solve this problem to obtain a dynamic version of the disk-oriented clustering-based index \sysname{SPANN}~\cite{spann}.
 Dynamic rebalancing techniques are orthogonal to our methods, since we focus on graph-based techniques.
-A system like \sysname{SPFresh} that can combine a graph-based index with other algorithms could benefit from our methods.
-The existing dynamic graph-based indexes \sysname{FreshDiskANN}, \sysname{DEG}, and \sysname{LSH-APG}, as well as graph-based entries in the NeurIPS 2023 streaming ANN computation~\cite{biganncompetition_streaming}, either use expensive global updates or suffer from query quality degradation.
+A system such as \sysname{SPFresh}, which can combine a graph-based index with other algorithms, could benefit from our methods.
+The existing dynamic graph-based indexes \sysname{FreshDiskANN}~\cite{freshdiskann}, \sysname{DEG}~\cite{hezel2023_deg}, and \sysname{LSH-APG}~\cite{lsh_apg}, as well as graph-based entries in the NeurIPS 2023 streaming ANN competition~\cite{simhadri2024resultsbigannneurips23}, either use expensive global updates or suffer from query quality degradation.

-Recent works \sysname{DIGRA}~\cite{jiang2025digra} and \sysname{RangePQ}~\cite{zhang2025dynamic_range_filter_anns} propose algorithms for dynamic ANNS supporting range queries, leveraging tree structures.
+Recent systems \sysname{DIGRA}~\cite{jiang2025digra} and \sysname{RangePQ}~\cite{zhang2025dynamic_range_filter_anns} propose algorithms for dynamic ANNS supporting range queries, leveraging tree structures.
 Their update algorithms focus on maintaining the tree structures themselves.
 Our work focuses instead on an efficient and robust solution for updating the graphs in graph-based ANNS.